-Trump Dramatically Shrinks 2 Utah National Monuments
+Trump Orders Largest National Monument Reduction In U.S. History

 On a visit to Utah on Monday, President Trump announced his proclamations dramatically shrinking the size of the state's two massive national monuments, Bears Ears and Grand Staircase-Escalante.
+Taken together, Trump's orders mark the largest reversal of national monument protections in U.S. history.

-By Trump's order, Bears Ears National Monument will go from roughly 1.3 million acres to just 220,000 — only about 15 percent of its original size.
+The Bears Ears National Monument will go from roughly 1.3 million acres to roughly 228,000 — only about 15 percent of its original size.
 And Grand Staircase will be diminished by roughly half, from its nearly 1.9 million acres to about 1 million.
 The specific numbers were provided to reporters by Interior Secretary Ryan Zinke prior to Trump's announcement in Salt Lake City.

 "No one values the splendor of Utah more than you do," Trump told an enthusiastic crowd Monday, "and no one knows better how to use it."

 He noted that before making the decision, he had discussed it with Zinke and the state's two GOP senators, Orrin Hatch and Mike Lee.
-Both senators have been outspoken critics of the two national monuments — both designated under Democratic presidents — framing them as significant federal overreach.
+Both senators have been outspoken critics of the two national monuments — both protected under the 1906 Antiquities Act by Democratic presidents — framing them as significant federal overreach that deprives Utahans of their own land.

+"These abuses of the Antiquities Act give enormous power to faraway bureaucrats at the expense of the people who actually live here, work here and make this place their home," Trump said.

-The decision caps months of speculation and a controversial review of the boundaries of large national monuments that protect more than 100,000 acres of U.S. public land.
-The review, conducted by Trump's Interior Secretary Ryan Zinke, originally looked at more than two dozen national monuments designated by presidential decree since the 1990s.
+His decision caps months of speculation and a controversial review of the boundaries of large national monuments that protect more than 100,000 acres of U.S. public land.
+The review, conducted by Zinke, originally looked at more than two dozen national monuments designated by presidential decree since the 1990s.

-But Utah, with its new Bears Ears monument and the Grand Staircase National Monument, has always been at the center of the debate, and largely what spurred the review.

-Trump's predecessor, President Barack Obama, created Bears Ears shortly before leaving office.
-The Grand Staircase monument dates to the Clinton administration.
+Utah, with its new Bears Ears monument and the Grand Staircase National Monument, has always been at the center of the debate and largely what spurred the review.
+Trump's predecessor, President Barack Obama, created Bears Ears shortly before leaving office, while the Grand Staircase monument dates to the Clinton administration.

+And depending on which side you're on, Monday's announcement is either about an overreaching federal government that prevented development on large amounts of federal land with little local support or it's the latest example of the U.S. government breaking promises with Native Americans and eroding environmental protections.

 Utah's Republican congressional delegation, along with county commissions and conservative groups, pressed the administration to open up these federal lands once more for private use.